 How Can Liberty Medicare Help with Medicare Assistance Programs / Medical and Drug Costs?

-Liberty Medicare is a leading insurance agency that specializes in Medicare insurance in the following states: Delaware, Illinois, Maryland, New Jersey, New York, Ohio, Pennsylvania, and Virginia.
+Liberty Medicare is a leading insurance agency that specializes in Medicare insurance in the following states: Delaware, Florida, Illinois, Maryland, New Jersey, New York, Ohio, Pennsylvania, and Virginia.
 All our services are absolutely free to you.
 An essential part of our job is working with low-income senior citizens and providing suggestions on available Medicare Assistance Programs.
 In particular, we will:

 - Suggest programs that may assist for your Medical and Drug Costs

 - Evaluate your likelihood of qualifying for a program (the final determination is made by the Social Security Administration or a state agency)

 - Complete the application, and provide any necessary follow-up

 - Suggest and enroll you into one of the many Medicare Advantage or Medicare Part D plans available.